philipstubbs13/Bamazon/README.md

 <p>If you select <b>View Product Sales by Department</b> from the menu, you will see a table of all the departments and information about those departments, including overhead costs, department sales, and total profit.</p>
 <img src="readme_images/supervisor_view_sales.png">

+<p>This information is taken from the database by joining the departments table and the products table.</p>

 <p>To get this information from the database, a connection query needs to be constructed to join the departments table and products table.</p>
 <pre>
 SELECT DISTINCT departments.department_id, departments.department_name,